Indigenous architecture in the United States: Great Plains

-The Indigenous peoples of the Great Plains are often recognized by the tepee.
+The Indigenous peoples of the Great Plains are often recognized by the tipi.
 These peoples were nomadic, following the great herds of bison and other big game across the plains.
-The simple, collapsible construction of the tepee allowed it to be easily taken down and reassembled, making it ideal for a nomadic lifestyle.
-Additionally, the building materials used in tepees were easy to replace when they wore out.
-Tepees are conical in shape, consisting of up to ten poles wrapped in animal skins.
+The simple, collapsible construction of the tipi allowed it to be easily taken down and reassembled, making it ideal for a nomadic lifestyle.
+Additionally, the building materials used in tipis were easy to replace when they wore out.
+Tipis are conical in shape, consisting of up to ten poles wrapped in animal skins.
 They typically have an interior space ranging from 80 to 175 square feet and traditionally housed one family.
-A flap in the animal skins serves as a doorway, and a hole in the center of the tepee's roof allows smoke and heat to escape.
-In Lakota culture, the four sides of a tepee represent both space and time.
-The tepee itself symbolizes the world, with each corner embodying one of the four cardinal directions.
-Each quadrant of the tepee represents one of the four seasons, and together, the combination of directions and seasons represents the cyclical, constant nature of time's passage.
+A flap in the animal skins serves as a doorway, and a hole in the center of the tipi's roof allows smoke and heat to escape.
+In Lakota culture, the four sides of a tipi represent both space and time.
+The tipi itself symbolizes the world, with each corner embodying one of the four cardinal directions.
+Each quadrant of the tipi represents one of the four seasons, and together, the combination of directions and seasons represents the cyclical, constant nature of time's passage.